 For this list I’m taking a different tack.
-This is a highly subjective short list of people (rather than organisations) from around the world who work in and around community engagement, and whose Twitter accounts consistently deliver great value content.
+This is a highly subjective short list of people (rather than organisations) from around the world who work in and around community engagement, and whose Twitter accounts consistently deliver great value content about community engagement news.
 It isn’t exhaustive,

 You can find me on Twitter at @bangthetable and @what_if_we_did. @bangthetable is all about community engagement. @what_if_we_did is much broader – I’m also interested in community arts, community development, urban design, and political processes – but I try to stay out of politics, it hurts my heart too much.